Tips & Tricks for Climbers

 the professional body for UK climbing Instructors.
 I hold the top award, the

-MIC.
+WMCI (formerly MIC).
 This page has some wee tips and tricks I have picked up over the years

-as a professional instructor.
-It's not in any way a complete instruction
+but is not in any way a complete instruction

 manual on how to climb safely, just some neat and/or amusing ideas.
 A